nkosingaleka/appointment-booking-system/README.md

 > **NOTE**: The project's Composer and npm dependenices must be installed prior to running the test cases, and a server with the MySQL service must be running.
 If using XAMPP, please start the *Apache* and *MySQL* modules.

+Automated testing is available using PHPUnit for the *back-end* scripts and Jest and Selenium WebDriver for interactivity.

-To run the PHPUnit and Jest test cases, run the `run-test.sh` script in the project root folder.
+To run these test cases, run the `run-test.sh` script in the project root folder.
 This will execute the `phpunit` and `npm test` commands.

 Alternatively, you can run either `phpunit` or `npm test` yourself.

+### Default URL

+The default URL at which to access the system is [http://localhost/uni/setp](http://localhost/uni/setp).
+If your server does not serve files at this URL, [http://localhost](http://localhost) is assumed instead.